alexissavin/terraform-provider-solidserver/README.md

 Note: Using this resources requires a specific license.

-### VLAN
+### VLAN/VXLAN
-VLAN resource allows to create vlans from the following arguments:
+VLAN/VXLAN resource allows to create vlans from the following arguments:

 * `vlan_domain` - (Required) The name of the vlan domain into which creating the vlan.
 * `request_id` - (Optional) An optional request for a specific vlan ID.
 If this vlan ID is unavailable the provisioning request will fail.